daniel-wojahn/tibetan-text-metrics/README.md

   - LCS length
   - Word Mover's Distance

-For the Weighted Jaccard Similarity metric, you can customize POS tag weights in `metrics.py` to control how different parts of speech affect the similarity score - play around with different weights to see how they affect the results.
+For the Weighted Jaccard Similarity metric, you can customize POS tag weights in `metrics.py` to control how different parts of speech affect the similarity score.
+This allows you to give more weight to content words (nouns, verbs) versus function words, for example.

 ## License